 Even when it’s busy, the staff manages to keep things running smoothly, and the energy feels welcoming rather than chaotic.

-The booths are well-worn, and some have visible rips in the seats, which a few reviewers mention.
+The booths are well-worn, and some have visible rips in the seats.
 But honestly, that kind of thing just adds to the character.

 This isn’t a fancy steakhouse.
 It’s a place where families gather, where locals bring visitors, and where everyone feels at home.